 - Proton pump inhibitors (PPI) such as omeprazole or lansoprazole

-- Removal of foods commonly known to cause inflammation from the diet guided by a registered dietitian
+- Removal of foods from the diet commonly known to cause inflammation with the guidance of a registered dietitian

-- ‘Topical’ steroidal anti-inflammatories (typically twice daily) to coat the esophagus and turn off inflammation
+- ‘Topical’ corticosteroids (typically twice daily) such as fluticasone or budesonide to coat the esophagus and turn off inflammation

-- Esophageal dilation (stretching esophageal narrowing associated with scarring)
+- Esophageal dilation (stretches esophageal narrowing associated with scarring) guided by EndoFLIP (identifies and measures esophageal narrowing)

 Learn more about eosinophilic gastrointestinal diseases in the Division of Gastroenterology, Hepatology & Nutrition (Digestive Disorders) and the Eosinophilic Gastrointestinal Diseases Program.